THE FIRST AMENDMENT

 The Dallas Institute of Humanities and Culture

 SESSION 2: Freedom of the press and the pursuit of truth.
-How are we to understand accuracy of information vs. “fake news”?
+How are we to understand the accuracy of information vs. “fake news”?
 How do media gain—or regain—the public’s trust.

 Presenter: Mike Wilson (Editor, The Dallas Morning News)